The best delicious crunchy and juicy easy smoked brisket recipe that is bursting with smoky flavor and easy for beginner cooks.

 I hate even calling this brisket recipe a recipe - since it's more tips and tricks (and a base recipe) that you can use to make your own favorite version of brisket that your whole family will love.

-- How To Buy Perfect Brisket
+- How to Buy the Perfect Brisket

 - How to Trim Brisket